LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution: Method

 \subsection{LucidLR: A Large-Scale Real-World Degradation Dataset for Real-ISR}

 Table~\ref{tab:dataset_compare} summarizes representative Real-ISR datasets and highlights the scale and usage gap that motivates LucidLR for RL fine-tuning.
 RL-based alignment benefits from diverse real-world degradations that induce informative rollout variations and reward contrasts.
 Existing Real-ISR datasets~\cite{RealSR,DRealSR} are primarily designed for benchmarking and contain paired images captured under controlled protocols, limiting their scale and degradation diversity for RL fine-tuning.
 We therefore construct \textbf{LucidLR}, a large-scale real-world low-quality dataset collected from Wikimedia Commons via its official API.
 Images are gathered from public categories such as \emph{Images of low quality} and \emph{Blurred images}, which contain naturally occurring degradations (motion/defocus blur, compression artifacts, etc.).
 According to the Wikimedia Commons licensing policy, these images are publicly available and can be freely used with proper attribution.
 The raw pool contains $\sim$22K images and may include a small portion of inappropriate content; we apply a pretrained NSFW classifier~\cite{falconsai_nsfw} and remove images with predicted probability $P_{\text{NSFW}}\ge 0.2$, along with corrupted files, and manually review the remaining images to remove inappropriate samples.
 After filtering, LucidLR contains 20K real-world degraded images (Fig.~\ref{fig:lucidlr}).
-Detailed statistics of degradation categories and their proportion distribution, along with the IQA score distribution of the dataset, are provided in the supplementary material.
+Appendix~\ref{sec:supp_lucidlr_stats} further analyzes degradation-category distributions under a unified taxonomy, showing that LucidLR provides broader mixed real-world degradations rather than merely increasing dataset scale.